AshwiniScripter/AshwiniScripter/README.md

 ## Ashwini Salunke

+I'm Ashwini, a passionate web developer specializing in HTML, CSS, PHP, and PDO and I'm eager to contribute to the IT world.

 <!--
 **AshwiniScripter/AshwiniScripter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.